 Maine Maritime Academy prides itself as a residential campus, with residential facilities serving our undergraduate student population.
 All students are required to live oncampus, unless the off-campus housing requirements can be met.
-Housing applications for the 2019-2020 Academic year are due by March 15, 2019 and can be submitted in the My Student Life Gateway at mystudentlife.mma.edu.
+Returning student on campus applications for the 2020-2021 academic year are due by March 13, 2020.
+New student on campus applications for the 2020-2021 academic year are due by May 1, 2020.
+All on and off campus housing applications are submitted via MyStudentLife.mma.edu